-- Brake pads can be visually inspected through the wheel by inspecting the outer brake pads at each wheel. - Brake pads should be replaced when worn to 2 mm of pad thickness.
+- Vehicle Care 10-33 - Brake pads can be visually inspected through the wheel by inspecting the outer brake pads at each wheel. - Brake pads should be replaced when worn to 2 mm of pad thickness.
 New pads are 10 mm thick. - In addition, brake pad inspection is required any time the tires are removed.

-The ZR1, Z06, and Grand Sport models also have an electronic brake pad wear sensor system.
+The Z06, ZR1, manual transmission Grand Sport Coupe, and 427 Convertible models also have an electronic brake pad wear sensor system.
 When pads are worn, the CHANGE BRAKE PADS message displays in the Driver Information Center.
-See Brake System Messages on page 5-36.
+See Brake System Messages on page 5-34.